• Facebook

 What gives fried rice its flavor?

-The primary flavoring components in fried rice typically include soy sauce, sesame oil and garlic.
+The primary flavoring components in a fried rice recipe typically include soy sauce, sesame oil and garlic.
 Other flavors that are sometimes added are ginger, chili sauce or oyster sauce.

 A pan of beef fried rice with a serving spoon in it.